 The intestinal epithelium consists of various cell types, and each cell type expresses a diverse array of receptors corresponding to gut microbes and their metabolites.
 This many-to-many relationship is further complicated by potential epigenetic alterations by gut microbes.
 To tease out such chaotic configurations, the Sato group, in collaboration with the Genome dynamics team and Q core, will identify pathways by which external inputs induce specific biological phenotypes at the single-cell level.
 Enteroendocrine cells in the intestinal epithelium are known to sense various metabolites derived from gut microbes and exhibit unique neuroendocrine and metabolic responses.
-Using co-culture of organoids with non-epithelial cells such as immune cells and neurons, the Sato group will explore how the environmental cues modulate organ functions via epithelial interactions with neural, endocrine, and metabolic systems, in coordination with the Structural biology team to analyze the interactions between epithelial receptors and gut microbiota-derived metabolites at the structure level.
+Using co-culture of organoids with non-epithelial cells such as immune cells and neurons, the Sato group will explore how the environmental cues modulate organ functions via epithelial interactions with neural, endocrine, and metabolic systems, in coordination with the Metabolome and Microbiome teams and the Neuroregulation team.
+The group will also collaborate with the Structural biology team to analyze the interactions between epithelial receptors and gut microbiota-derived metabolites at the structure level.